henry2004y/Vlasiator.jl/docs/src/log.md

 ## Memory

 Vlasiator output files can be large.
 If we have limited memory relative to the file size, Vlasiator.jl provide direct hard disk mapping through [`mmap`](https://docs.julialang.org/en/v1/stdlib/Mmap/) in Julia.
 With this mechanism you never need to worry about unable to process data with small free memory.
 Besides, we found that proper usage of `mmap` can also speed up reading and reduce memory comsumption.
-However, without `reinterpret` we may encounter the alignment issue!
+However, without `reinterpret` we may encounter the alignment issue.
+Therefore, we check the page alignment while using `mmap`.

+The memory layout of the field solver grid is a bit tricky when converting from 1D arrays to multidimensional arrays.
+In pyvlasiator/analysator, the FSgrid output `fg_b` has size of (nx,ny,nz,3); In Vlasiator.jl, the final output would be size of (3, nx,ny,nz).

 ## Parallelism